phlln/bellabeat-analysis/README.md

 **[Bellabeat](https://bellabeat.com/),** a fast-growing wellness tech company known for designing health-focused wearables for women, is now looking to expand their existing user base.

-I analyze a dataset of Fitbit users, surface insights on *user engagement* and *user habits*, and then develop a *user profile* based on these findings.
+To better understand consumers who overlap with Bellabeat's target audience, I analyze a dataset of Fitbit users, surface insights on *user engagement* and *user habits*, and then develop a *user profile* based on these findings.
 Using a data-driven approach, I then recommend concrete steps as part of a *marketing strategy* to help Bellabeat grow its customer base.
 This repo contains a collection of files supporting this analysis.

 I'll use **SQL** to validate, process, and analyze the data.
 And, for ease of documentation, I'll use the **Google BigQuery API** to run queries and access data from within this **Jupyter Notebook**.
 In addition, I'll use **Tableau** to create the data visualizations shown in this notebook, and for a separate, stand-alone visualization-driven presentation.